AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/README.md

   - Example: I-type instructions use a 12-bit immediate value field along with source and destination registers.
 - **Registers**: Specified in fields such as rd (destination register), rs1 (source register 1), and rs2 (source register 2).

-## Assembly to Machine Code Translation

-### Assembly Language Statement

-An assembly statement like `add x1, x2, x3` specifies an operation (add) and operands (x1, x2, x3).

-### Encoding Process

-This statement is translated into machine code by encoding the operation into the opcode, func3, and func7 fields, and the operands into the register fields.

-### Machine Code Execution

-When the machine encounters this instruction, it decodes the fields to perform the specified operation, using the specified registers and immediate values.

-## Instruction Set Encoding

-### Usage Template Column

-The usage template column links the parameters in assembly language instructions to their encoded fields in machine language.
-- Example: In U-type instructions, the immediate value from the assembly code is placed in the instruction’s immediate field.

 ### Example - U-Type Instruction